 After switching on Google maps to double-check the location, we realised we were right there.
 Just a little further on by the car park, we could finally make out the famous shape.
-We parked in the carpark and walked to the waterfall.
+We parked in the carpark and walked to the Kirkjufellsfoss, one of the most visited waterfalls in Iceland.
 There wasn’t time to explore Kirkjufell so we tried to get the best view of it from a distance.

 Reaching it slightly earlier in the day probably would have been better as the sun would have been on the waterfall too – but you can’t have everything!

 We had wanted to visit the Settlement Center in Borgarnes to learn more about the Viking settlement of Iceland but we were out of time.
 We made our way back to our hotel in Reykjavik and managed a quick dinner there before the boys crawled into bed.

 Day 3 – The Golden Circle and the south coast

 The day started with a huge breakfast at the hotel and then we set off as the sun was coming up.
 The light in the morning is beautiful and in October there was plenty of ice around.
 We had a quick photo stop and some ice skating.

 Our first stop was Geysir.
 It’s about 100 km from Reykjavik to Geysir and should take you about 90 minutes if you don’t stop all the time for photos.
 Trust us, you will be stopping for photos!
 On the way there you pass by Þingvellir National Park, a UNESCO World Heritage Site.
 This is where the North American and Eurasian tectonic plates meet.
 You can call in at the visitor centre and hike in the national park, but we continued on to Geysir.